-If you are caught driving 75 mph or more on a two-lane road or 85 mph and above on any road or highway in the state of Georgia, you will be deemed a “Super Speeder.”
+If you are caught driving 75 mph or more on a two-lane road or 85 mph or above on any road or highway in Georgia, you will be deemed a “Super Speeder.”
 This means you will be hit with an additional $200 fine on top of whatever local fines you must pay for a ticket.

 In addition to forking over some serious money for fines, you can expect a much higher car insurance cost.
 Here’s what you need to know about getting a Super Speeder ticket in Georgia.